 How would conditions in the U.S. be different today if land had been distributed to those who had created the wealth?

 That same week, a delegation led by Frederick Douglass met with President Andrew Johnson to advocate for voting rights for people freed from slavery.

 The meeting ended when Johnson reiterated his opposition to Black suffrage.
-Read the transcript of the meeting at Dickinson College and learn more from the article President Andrew Johnson and the Reconstruction of Black Oppression.
+Read the transcript of the meeting at Dickinson College.

 Below are resources to teach about the Reconstruction era and the demand for reparations.